Pentecostal Sermons and Bible Studies by Pastor Jim Feeney, Ph.D.

 Ephesians 4:22-24 …to put off your old self, which is being corrupted by its deceitful desires; to be made new in the attitude of your minds; and to put on the new self, created to be like God in true righteousness and holiness.

 • We can’t come to Jesus, get saved, and just continue to live as we did before we were saved.
 No, we are to put off our old self … be made new in our minds … and put on the new self.
 And what is our now-saved, “new self” supposed to be like?
 As new creations in Christ (2 Corinthians 5:17), we are “created to be like God in true righteousness and holiness.”
-There’s no room for intentional, willful, deliberate sin in that description of our Christian calling.
+There’s no room for intentional, purposeful sin in that description of our Christian calling.

 1 Corinthians 5:11 But now I am writing to you that you must not associate with anyone who claims to be a brother or sister but is sexually immoral or greedy, an idolater or slanderer, a drunkard or swindler.
 Do not even eat with such people.